nokia/ntt/docs/conformance/remaining-work.md

 `Sem_2004_InterleaveStatement_002/013` and
 `Sem_1400_procedure_signatures_004` all match now;
 `Sem_200501_the_default_mechanism_008` is the one fixture from this cluster still missing.
-Original analysis retained below.
+Original analysis retained below — note that it names `evalAltStmtBestEffort`, `waitForAltPortTraffic` and `altHasExternalPortGuard`, all deleted on 2026-08-03 with the approximate engine, so it is history rather than a map of the current code.

 **~6 tests**, and **not one mechanism**: `Sem_060210_ReuseofComponentTypes_002/003` is a server-PTC echo (`while(true){alt{receive->send}}`); `Sem_2004_InterleaveStatement_002/013`